People often ask me questions about meditation and visualization. One common question is, “How to visualize or meditate without words?”

 Meditating and Visualizing with Words

-Do you need to explain to yourself what you are doing when meditating?
+Do you need to explain to yourself in words what you are doing while you meditate?

 It is very common for people to use words when they visualize or meditate.

-It might seems strange to you, but it’s possible to meditate or visualize without using any words.
+It might seem strange to you, but it’s possible to meditate or visualize without using any words.

 The mind has been taught to think in words.
-This actually is a bit limiting.
-Pictures for example, can describe more than words.
-This means that if you imagine something in your mind, you might learn about it much more and faster than when using words.
+This is limiting.
+Pictures, for example, can describe more than words.
+This means that if you imagine something in your mind, you might learn about it faster than when using words.

-While looking at a beautiful scenery do you use words to analyze what you are seeing or just enjoy the view?
+While looking at a beautiful view, do you use words to analyze what you are seeing or just enjoy the view?

 When in love, do you enjoy the joy of love, or do you try to turn your feelings into words and analyze what you are feeling?

 This habit of the mind often distracts the mind and disturbs its concentration.
-Instead of focusing on the subject of visualization or meditation, you constantly find yourself explaining to yourself what you are doing, or thinking about other unrelated topics.
+Instead of focusing on visualization or meditation, you constantly find yourself explaining to yourself what you are doing or thinking about other unrelated topics.

-This happens because the mind is constantly active with thinking, comparing, analyzing and commenting on everything.
+This happens because the mind is constantly active in thinking, comparing, analyzing, and commenting on everything.

-This is a deeply embedded habit, and while it is useful for certain activities, you don’t need it when visualizing or meditating.
+This is a deeply embedded habit, and while it is helpful for certain activities, you don’t need it when visualizing or meditating.
 Actually, you focus better without words.

 Focus and Attention

-This means that you need concentration, the ability to focus the mind on one subject and ignoring everything else.
+This means that you need concentration, the ability to focus the mind on one subject while ignoring everything else.

-There are no shortcuts to overcome the habit of constantly thinking and mentally telling yourself what you are doing.
+There are no shortcuts to overcoming the habit of constantly thinking and mentally telling yourself what you are doing.

 To be able to visualize and meditate without repeating words in your mind, you need to train your mind with concentration.

 The ability to concentrate the mind is not acquired overnight.
-Developing this skill is a gradual process that takes time, but if you are earnest you will start to see improvement in a few weeks.
+Developing this skill is a gradual process that takes time, but if you are earnest, you will see improvement in a few weeks.

 When able to do so, it means that you can direct all your mental energy to the mental image you are visualizing, or to your meditation when meditating.